freesuraj/SwiftTemplate/README.md

     $ cd Swift MVVM
     $ ./install-templates.sh

+If you got a permission denied error while executing the script file, give it an execution permission.

+    $ sudo chmod 755 install-templates.sh

 * Using Node.js

 Alternatively, if you want to create the templates without relying on Xcode, you can do so by using following commands